The myths, truths, and controversies surrounding Francis Xavier speaking in tongues.

 The majority of the Cardinals did not elevate Xavier on account of his miracles.
 Rather, they did so because of his other greater virtues.
 This vote demonstrated that miracles were a necessary afterthought only done to complete the process.
 They never considered miracles as the primary agents that defined the life of Francis Xavier.

 The early historian Horatius Tursellinus does not include this claim

 If one is to give some credence to the biography written by Horatius Tursellinus in 1596, Francis Xavier particularly paid attention to bringing interpreters to any region he went.15

-The dependency on translators became apparent in Japan, where he discovered his leading Portuguese to Japanese translator was from a lower class of Japanese people: not fully skilled in the difficult art of Japanese writing or in the technical aspects that a linguist would possess.
+The dependency on translators became apparent in Japan, where he discovered his leading Portuguese to Japanese translator was from a lower class of Japanese people: not fully skilled in the difficult art of Japanese writing or the technical aspects that a linguist would possess.
 This situation caused serious problems.16

 Later Jesuit historians deny he spoke in tongues